Behind the Scenes

 Do I have to switch to Advanced AI?

-No. Standard AI keeps working exactly as before — full-document, TM, glossary, and the same speed you’re used to.
-Advanced AI is a per-project choice you make when you want higher quality and don’t mind waiting a few minutes.
+No. Standard keeps working exactly as before — full-document, TM, glossary, and the same speed you’re used to.
+Advanced and Premium are per-project choices you make when you want higher quality and don’t mind waiting a few minutes for a better starting point.

-Per word, yes — Advanced AI consumes more credits than Standard AI.
+Per word, yes — Advanced (2×) and Premium (4×) consume more credits than Standard (1×).
 The credit cost is shown upfront before you confirm a project, so there are no surprises.
-The trade-off is that Advanced AI output usually needs much less post-editing, so the total cost (machine + human review) is often lower for content that would have been edited anyway.
+The trade-off is that higher-tier output usually needs much less post-editing, so the total cost (machine + human review) often comes out lower for content that would have been edited anyway.

 Can I use a style guide on the Free or Basic plan?